isomerpages/imh-ac/_resources/Recommended Books/Understanding Autism.md

 </div>
 </div>
 <div class="isomer-card-body">
-<div class="isomer-card-title">Talking with your child about their Autism Diagnosis.
-A Guide for Parents.</div>
-<div class="isomer-card-description">Offers a step-by-step guide on discussing autism with children in a supportive
-and age-appropriate way.
-Dundon, R. (2018).
+<div class="isomer-card-title">Dundon, R. (2018).
 Talking with your child about their Autism Diagnosis.
 A Guide for Parents.
 London: Jessica Kingsley Publisher.</div>
+<div class="isomer-card-description">Offers a step-by-step guide on discussing autism with children in a supportive
+and age-appropriate way.</div>
 </div>
 </div>
 </div>